Bose-Einstein condensation of heteronuclear bound states formed in a Fermi gas of two atomic species: microscopic approach: Introduction

-When we want to describe a many-body system of interacting fermionic atoms and their diatomic bound states at the microscopic level, the inevitable question arises as to in what way the characteristics of interactions of bound states are related to those for original fermionic atoms.
-Such a problem has been studied on the basis of the Schr\"{o}dinger equation in Refs. \cite{Shlyapnikov,Petrov}, where the authors managed to express the dimer-dimer scattering length in terms of the scattering length of atoms with opposite spins.
+When we want to describe a many-body system of interacting fermionic atoms and their diatomic bound states at the microscopic level, the inevitable question arises as to in what way the characteristics of interactions of bound states are related to those of original fermionic atoms.
+Such a problem has been studied on the basis of the Schr\"{o}dinger equation in \cite{Shlyapnikov,Petrov}, where the authors managed to express the dimer-dimer scattering length in terms of the scattering length of atoms with opposite spins.
 If such dimers can be regarded as molecules, then the latter are extremely loose, because the binding energy of dimers is very small and their size is close to the scattering length of atoms.

-Another approach to the problem, which develops an approximate second quantization method in the presence of bound states of two different fermions has been studied in Ref. \cite{Pelet-Slyus}.
+Another approach to the problem, which develops an approximate second quantization method in the presence of bound states of two different fermions has been studied in \cite{Pelet-Slyus}.
 The correct construction of such formulation of the second quantization method is possible if the average kinetic energy of particles is small in comparison with the energy of their bound states.
-The key problem of the developed formalism is to introduce, by an appropriate way, the creation and annihilation operators of two-fermion bound state as the whole object and to preserve, in the same time, the information regarding its quantum states.
+The key problem of the developed formalism is to introduce, in an appropriate way, the creation and annihilation operators of two-fermion bound state as the whole object and to preserve, at the same time, the information regarding its quantum states.
 It is clear that in this case the size of the bound state should be small compared with the scattering length.
-The elaborated method has enabled one to obtain the second quantized pair-interaction Hamiltonian, in which all the interaction amplitudes (or coupling constants) are expressed in terms of the interaction amplitudes of original fermions, which form the bound states.
+The elaborated method has enabled the second quantized pair-interaction Hamiltonian to be obtained, in which all the interaction amplitudes (or coupling constants) are expressed in terms of the interaction amplitudes of original fermions, which form the bound states.

 The results of the formulated approximate second quantization method have been tested to study quantum-electrodynamic processes such as spontaneous emission of an atom, scattering of photons and fermions by an atom, as well as to derive the expression for the Wan der Waals forces \cite{Pelet-Slyus}.
-They have also found the application in the physics of ultracold gases, in particular, when studying slowing-down of light in atomic Bose-Einstein condensate \cite{Slyus,Sotn}.
+They have also found application in the physics of ultracold gases, in particular when studying slowing-down of light in an atomic Bose-Einstein condensate \cite{Slyus,Sotn}.